 You’ve just finished making another cake!
 You step back to look at your beautiful creation and let the feeling of accomplishment sink in.
 Then you look at your kitchen, as the next step is one of the most dreaded parts of cake decorating: the clean-up.

 While we unfortunately cannot assist in cleaning your kitchen (believe me, I’ve asked!), we can help give you some tips on how to store leftover buttercream, icing and fondant.

 If you’re anything like me, you’re an over-planner.
 I always make extra of everything because you just never know what’s going to happen.
 So when a cake is done, I always have extra frosting sitting there that I don’t want to go to waste.
 This raises two questions – how do you store it and how long for?
 Each icing is different so I’ve laid it all out for you below.

-When storing royal icing made with our meringue powder, store it in an airtight container and keep it at room temperature for up to 2 weeks.
-Before using, beat well at low speed.
-If you don’t have plans to use the icing within 2 weeks, another option is to pipe out some flowers and let them harden.
+Store royal icing made with meringue powder in an airtight container and keep it at room temperature for up to 2 weeks.
+Before using, beat well in a mixing bowl at low speed.
+If you don’t have plans to use the icing within 2 weeks, another option is to pipe out your decorations and let them harden.
 Hardened royal icing decorations can be stored in a covered, NON-airtight container (like a cake box) for years!
 They’re great to have on hand for future cakes.

 Hopefully, with these storage tips, you can extend the life of your icing or fondant and get more use out of them!